Singapore River Promenade; Raffles Bar

 “According to plan” makes it sound like I developed some grand, detailed itinerary well in advance.
 That was not the case.

-I developed the plan only at lunch and it included solely one sight.
+I developed the plan only at lunch, and it included solely one sight.
 After that, the plan called for playing it by ear depending on the time and weather when I finished visiting that first sight.

-When I developed this “plan” it wasn’t raining, but the sky still looked threatening, and as it’s been since i arrived in Singapore, it was still muggy with extreme prejudice.
+When I developed this “plan,” it wasn’t raining, but the sky still looked threatening, and as it’s been since I arrived in Singapore, it was still muggy with extreme prejudice.
 So I thought an indoor sight would beat an outdoor one.

 I consulted my walking tour app and guidebook and found they both recommended the National Gallery of Singapore.
 And it was only a ten-minute walk from where I had lunch.
-I’m not a big art gallery fan, but it seemed to fit the criteria.
+I’m not a big art gallery fan, but it fit the criteria.

 Today is Monday in Singapore.
 A lot of galleries and museums close on Mondays in many cities around the world.
-So, before committing to the plan, I checked both Google Maos and the gallery’s website to make sure it was open today.
+So, before committing to the plan, I checked both Google Maps and the gallery’s website to make sure it was open today.
 They both confirmed it was.

 Singapore River Promenade

 On the Singapore River cruise I took this morning, the commentary mentioned that there are river promenades running the length of the river in the city, on either side of the river.
-It pointed out one section of about three or four blocks on one bank where there were low-rise buildings back a bit from the river (with highrises backing them).
+It pointed out one section of about three or four blocks on one bank where low-rise buildings were back a bit from the river (with highrises backing them).

 Needless to say, the restaurants were hungry for customers.
-I swear that, without exageration, at least a dozen restaurant touts asked me if I wanted something to eat.
+I swear that, without exaggeration, at least a dozen restaurant touts asked me if I wanted something to eat.
 When I said no, they pointed to the “happy hour” signs that most restaurants had on sandwich boards out front of their establishments and asked me if I wanted a drink.
 “Happy hour!” they exclaimed.

 After the first few, it got to be annoying.
 And as I said, it happened at least a dozen times.

 When I got past that section of the river promenade, I got to a bridge and crossed over it to the side my hotel is on.
 I then walked upstream a piece on the promenade on that side of the river.
-That side is less animated and shady and, therefore less enjoyable.
+That side is less animated and shady and, therefore, less enjoyable.
 I did, however, stop for a bit in front of the statue of Sir Thomas Stamford Raffles on the promenade.
 The engraving on the statue’s pedestal reads:

 “On this historic site Sir Thomas Stamford Raffles first landed in Singapore on 28th January 1819 and with genius and perception changed the destiny of Singapore from an obscure fishing village to a great seaport and modern metropolis.“